bhaveshtangirala786/RSNA/README.md

 **HARDWARE** : Normal kaggle gpu was used for training the model

 # Dataset
-The following [kaggle dataset](https://www.kaggle.com/jonathanbesomi/rsna-miccai-png) was used for training
+The following [kaggle dataset](https://www.kaggle.com/jonathanbesomi/rsna-miccai-png) was used for training. train_labels.csv should be in the working directory for training.

 # Trained Checkpoints
 Link to my best model weights [efficientnet-b3](https://drive.google.com/drive/folders/1qSTjlLmP8wrGLD7-qo1hTX5koykH6N_8?usp=sharing)